Every professional displayed on Counselling Directory has been independently

 I am a Humanistic therapist, which means I believe in your innate ability to think for yourself, to grow, develop and heal.
 I'm warm, authentic and sensitive, and I'll support you as you explore and bring about the changes you want to make.

-My training includes Person Centred Therapy, Gestalt and Transactional Analysis.
-I combine these three models so that I can offer therapy that's tailored to you.
+My training includes Solution Focussed Therapy, Person Centred Therapy, Gestalt and Transactional Analysis.
+I combine these models so that I can offer therapy that's tailored to you.
 Often it's enough just to talk, to hear yourself out loud and be understood by someone else.
 If it's useful to you, we might sometimes work with creative techniques, like drawing or writing, or we might explore how you experience emotion in your body, as well as your mind.

 We'll focus on whatever feels helpful for you.
 You might wish to explore how your history or childhood affects you now, and perhaps question old beliefs or patterns of behaviour.
 You might need compassionate support, or space to talk about what's happening for you right now.